expresspigeon/blog/src/content/posts/2014/avoid-spam-filters.md

 ## Tactic \#13: Avoid spam traps.**

-If an email address hasn't been used in years, ISPs sometimes convert that email address into a spam trap, called a honeypot.
+If an email address hasn&apos;t been used in years, ISPs sometimes convert that email address into a spam trap, called a honeypot.
 You will never know if an email address is a spam trap.
 The best way to avoid spam traps is to never scrape websites or